Blog

 As a Kiwanian, you will meet professionals from various industries that have a common goal – helping children and their community.
 We are always looking for new members to help us reach out to those children and youth needing a helping hand.
 Various new events are being planned so help us reach those new goals by attending one of our meetings.

-Meetings are held the 2nd and 4th Monday of each month at 12 pm EST. We hold our meetings at Sedona Taphouse – 198 E Big Beaver Rd Troy, MI 48083.
+Meetings are held the 2nd Tuesday of each month at 12 pm EST. We hold our meetings at Firecird Tavern 4845 Rochester Rd in Troy, MI.

 Past guest speakers have included professionals from various backgrounds.
 Each one has brought a different perspective on how kids and families are impacted through the interaction with their organizations.